Promoting professional excellence and social justice since 1946!

 The Victorian Branch is a dynamic and active branch with over 4,000 members, managed by a voluntary Branch Management Committee (BMC) elected by the membership and staffed part-time.

-We host a range of workshops, webinars, and events throughout the year as do our sixteen active Practice Groups.
+We host a range of workshops, webinars, and events throughout the year as do our active Practice Groups.

 We work closely with our many committees, sub-committees and working groups to support Victorian members.